IBIS ERMITÀ PROJECT

 The problem with reintroducing birds to that area is the harsh winter weather conditions that force the birds to migrate to warmer areas to feed on the invertebrates that live just below the ground and that are their source of energy.

-The people of the Waldrapteam were inspired by the American film “Volando libre” and inspired by a real case of goose migration to also use ultralights to guide groups of ibis in an assisted migration to the Orbetello reserve in central Italy.
+The people of the Waldrapteam were inspired by the American film “Flying free” and inspired by a real case of goose migration to also use ultralights to guide groups of ibis in an assisted migration to the Orbetello reserve in central Italy.

 In order to guide the ibis, it was necessary to hand-reare the ibis with caretakers who would be the ones the ibis would follow when they climbed aboard the ultralights.
 The process is not as simple as it sounds, but rather requires a long learning process that has taken several years to master.